 100 permits are available to members of the public.
 A ballot for these permits is held annually in late February and they are valid for one year.
 In order to qualify for a carpooling permit you must live outside the Queenstown carpooling exclusion zone and hold a New Zealand Drivers Licence.

-Registration for permits opens on the 1st of February and closes on the 24th of February.
+Registration for permits opens on the 1st of February and closes when the permit quota of 100 permit holders is full.

 There will be an annual fee of $10 per for those in the carpooling scheme and this will cover the cost of the physical permits and any additional resourcing.
 This is an interim cost for the first year and may change depending on how popular the new system is and associated resourcing required to administer it.